octo-technology/OpenTezos/docs/baker/cli-baker.md

 Upon finding such irregularity, it will emit respectively a double-baking or double-endorsing denunciation operation, which will cause the offender to lose its security deposit.

+There are different command lines depending on the network on which your node is configured

+- Florencenet: `tezos-accuser-009-PsFLoren`
+- Granadanet: `tezos-accuser-010-PtGRANAD`
+- Mainnet: `tezos-accuser-alpha`

 ```shell
 tezos-accuser-alpha run
 ```

 ## References